-We’ve all been there – you reach for a loaf of bread sitting on the counter for a while and notice it’s past the expiration date.
+It’s a situation we’ve all experienced – when you grab a loaf of bread that’s been sitting on the counter for a while and realize it’s past its expiration date.

 But what if bread is past its expiration date, but no mold is present?